Nwabisa-Mawu/NWAMAW034_FTC2301_GroupB_NwabisaMawu_IWA/IWA_08/README.md

 Technologies used: JavaScript HTML

 Why did the original code not work?
-- The sarahBalance variable was declared twice suing the const keyword.
+- The sarahBalance variable was declared twice using the const keyword.
 - The assignment operator, =, was missing from both object declarations.
 - The object keys were assigned values using the assignment operator for all their values for all the objects.
 - There were no commas separating the key-value pairs inside the object curly brackets.